koumay/syrianarchive-investigations/investigations/Daraa-2018-EN.md

 A minaret next to the school and the medical center is shown later

-After matching images from the video, the research team in the Syrian Archive was able to geolocate the medical center, the school, and the mosque.
+After matching images published on several pages with Al-Jazeera TV video; the research team in the Syrian Archive was able to geolocate the medical center, the school, and the mosque.

 ![](/assets/investigations/Daraa2018/image31.jpg)